cern-it-efp/EOSC-Testsuite/docs/testsCatalog.rst

 S3 endpoint tests
 =====================
 A simple S3 test script to test functionality of S3-like endpoints, checking the following:
-S3 authentication (access key + secret key), PUT, GET, GET with prefix matching, GET chunk, GET multiple chunks.
+S3 authentication (access key + secret key), PUT, GET, GET with prefix matching, GET chunk and GET multiple chunks.

 For this test, apart from the *run* variable, the following ones must be set on the *testsCatalog.yaml* file: